Bobby Christine

-Bobby Lee Christine (born September 17, 1969) is an American attorney and former judge who was the United States Attorney for the United States District Court for the Southern District of Georgia from 2017 to 2021.
+Bobby Lee Christine (born September 17, 1969) is an American attorney, military officer, and former judge.
+Since July 2025, he has served as the 43rd judge advocate general of the Army, the senior uniformed lawyer in the United States Army.
+Simultaneously the district attorney of the Columbia County Judicial Circuit since July 2021, Christine was previously the United States Attorney for the United States District Court for the Southern District of Georgia from 2017 to 2021.
 He briefly also served as the Acting U.S. Attorney for the United States District Court for the Northern District of Georgia in 2021.
 Christine was previously an Assistant District Attorney in Augusta, Georgia.
 He is a former magistrate judge in Columbia County, Georgia, and partner at the law firm of Christine and Evans LLC.

 Education

 Christine earned undergraduate degrees from Georgia Military College and the University of Georgia, and his Juris Doctor from Samford University's Cumberland School of Law in Birmingham.
-He has a master’s degree from the U.S. Army War College in Carlisle, Pennsylvania.
+He has a master's degree from the U.S. Army War College in Carlisle, Pennsylvania.

 Career

 He worked as a prosecutor in the Augusta district attorney's office for a decade.
 From 2005 until 2017 he was a judge of the Magistrate Court for Columbia County, serving as chief magistrate from 2009 to 2012.
 He also maintained a private practice until 2017.

 Christine is a veteran of the United States Armed Forces, having joined the Army National Guard at age 17 and earned his commission as an officer at age 19.
-He remains a reservist as of 2021 with the rank of brigadier general.
+He remains a reservist as of 2025 with the rank of major general.
 Christine entered the U.S. Army JAG Corps.
 Christine has served as a combat engineer platoon leader, company executive officer, Judge Advocate General Trial Counsel, Brigade Judge Advocate, and State Judge Advocate.
 He earned several medals, including the Bronze Star, for meritorious service after spending time in Iraq as a Judge Advocate General and a combat engineer with the 265th Engineer Group.